Leoncio Vidal: Life

 In 1878 the Ten Years' War ended, and the Vidal family returned to Cuba.
 Rather than return to Corralillo, they settled in Camajuaní, where there were lucrative business opportunities.
 There, the Vidal brothers grew very close, and became integrated in the social and cultural life of the Cuban town.
 They started a newspaper and spoke out against the exploitation of poor farmers.
 They also the modernization of the island, including the introduction of electricity, the creation of a firefighting corps, the construction of an aqueduct, and efforts to increase literacy.

 Leoncio Vidal became involved early on in revolutionary activities.
 He attended secret meetings and discussions with other Cubans that would become revolutionaries.
 The Vidal brothers and the revolutionaries began printing the newspaper with revolutionary and progressive ideas.
 Vidal urged poor farmers to work with him to protest the unjust prices charged by middlemen.
-Vidal quietly looked for people with whom to collaborate, and created a secret army that spied and penetrated the Spanish ranks and created a network for trafficking medicine, weapons, and strategic information.
+Vidal quietly looked for people with whom to collaborate and created a secret army that spied on and penetrated the Spanish ranks and created a network for trafficking medicine, weapons, and strategic information.
 Vidal collaborated with a telegraph worker to obtain the first electric dynamite detonator.
 He also gained the support of certain wealthy persons and maintained sources for medicine.
-Vidal's wife Rosa Caro and a group of women played an important role in smuggling medicine, ammunition, clothes, food, and information.
+Vidal's wife Rosa Caro and a group of other women played an important role in smuggling medicine, ammunition, clothes, food, and information.

-Vidal traveled the countryside looking for supporters for his cause under the pretext of planting cotton with success.
-When the War of Independence began in 1895, the great majority of the farmers joined him.
-With the rank of colonel, Vidal fought in many battles and skirmishes, including:
+Vidal traveled the countryside looking for supporters for his cause under the pretext of planting cotton.
+He was successful; when the War of Independence began in 1895, the great majority of farmers joined him.
+With the rank of colonel, Vidal fought in many battles and skirmishes, including the following: